AdobeDocs/campaign-web.pt-BR/help/v8/workflows/activities/build-audience.md

 >[!NOTE]
 >
 >Nesse contexto, não é possível carregar um público-alvo de um arquivo.
-Para isso, você precisa criar uma entrega independente.
+Para isso, você precisa criar um delivery de email independente.
 [Saiba mais](../../audience/about-audiences.md)

 <!--
 The **Build audience** activity can be placed at the beginning of the workflow or after any other activity.
 Any activity can be placed after the **Build audience**.